-Late summer vegetable omelettes with balsamic-roasted zucchini, yellow squash, bell pepper, tomatoes, and feta cheese.
+Balsamic Roasted Vegetable Omelettes with zucchini, yellow squash, bell pepper, tomatoes, and feta cheese make for a fresh and flavorful breakfast!
 Add a slice of avocado toast and you’re in for a winning breakfast!

 The upside to this time of year is we still have tons of summer produce available, with fall produce forthcoming.
 I’ve been showing summer love by continuing to make the most out of the seasonal produce, and I’ve been giving fall props by baking up all sorts of cozy pumpkin treats as well.
 I know, I know…such a hussy.